Spanish parliamentarism: Up to the 17th century

-Despite some bibliographical use of the expression "Majorcan Cortes", there was no institution equivalent to the Cortes in the kingdom of Majorca, with the Gran i General Consell fulfilling a similar role to a certain extent.
+Despite some bibliographical use of the expression "Majorcan Corts", there was no institution equivalent to the Cortes in the kingdom of Majorca, with the Gran i General Consell fulfilling a similar role to a certain extent.
 When the meetings of the Cortes of the Crown of Aragon were held jointly, Majorcan representatives attended (see Cortes of Aragon).

 The Cortes, gathered in the church of the Church of Saint Jerome the Royal, Madrid, in 1789, swear their recognition to the Prince of Asturias, future Ferdinand VII.
 Painting by Luis Paret y Alcázar, 1791.

 18th century

 With the War of the Spanish Succession (1700-1715), the new Bourbon dynasty imposed the Nueva Planta Decrees, which annulled the particularist fueros of the Crown of Aragon, which allowed the kings to jointly convene the Cortes of all the kingdoms of the Hispanic Monarchy (except the Cortes of Navarre) following the customs and traditions of the Cortes of Castile, which became known as the Cortes Generales del Reino (General Courts of the Kingdom).
 They only had two convocations in the whole of the 18th century, to swear in the heir and to take notice of the successive alterations of the law of succession (Salic Law).